aglamadrid19/opiniion.com/README.md

 # Opiniion.com
 This repository contains a solution to the Opiniion backend advanced coding challenge.

-# Considerations
+# Todos
-- Put the routes in a separate file.
+- Add Express router.
 - Implement mock mongo db connection and queries.
 - Add authentication to the API.
 - Use node-cron for scheduled task.
 - Create API docs, hopefully with a playground.
 - Path parameters vs query parameters in a RESTful API.
-- Configure CI/CD (GitHub Actions?)
+- Configure CI/CD (GitHub Actions?).
-- Add CORS
+- Add CORS.
+- On updateUser endpoint refactor so new user.address object does not overoverride all the properties in the original.

 # Specifications
 /*